 Matthew is regularly instructed to prosecute and defend in cases of fraud and financial crime.

 - R v K, A & B (2018) International money laundering, perverting the course of justice.
-Prosecuted three defendants in relation to the attempted smuggling of £320k in cash out of the country.
-At trial the defendants claimed that the money was destined for Kurdish refugees in Syria.
+Prosecuted three defendants, one of whom was an accountant, in relation to the attempted smuggling of £320k in cash out of the country and subsequent efforts to deceive the authorities as to its origin.
+At trial, the defendants claimed that the money comprised charitable donations destined for Kurdish refugees in Syria.

-- R v J (2017) Prosecuted sophisticated £130k breach of trust fraud committed by a bank employee.
+- R v J (2017) Prosecuted a sophisticated £130k breach of trust fraud committed by a bank employee on the bank’s customers

 - R v W (2017) Prosecuted a man charged with repeatedly defrauding the customers of his vehicle renovation business.
 The defendant pleaded guilty the day before the trial was due to start.